dozikal/member-mgnt-console/README.md

 # Group Management Console

-This is a simple React app for the membership management of a company.
-The data is stored using a directional Graph Data Structure.
+Simple web browser app for the management of student groups/classes in a school.
+This is a React based app implementing a directional Graph Data Structure and a local NoSQL-like database.

 ## Prerequisites